 Field Judge: Move up the visitor's sideline, clearing the area.
 (In the 2nd half you will move up the press box sideline).
 Count the players on both teams.
-Make sure both teams have 11 players.
 Come onto the field of play to the top of the numbers and then retreat to your starting position at the 50 yard line.